 · Intensive period: vkot 20-22: 13.5. - 31.5.2019

 · Summer term: vkot 23-35: 1.6. - 31.8.2019

-Please note that students admitted to the University in 2012 or later may be requested to provide an extract from the criminal records for the assessment of their ability to study.
+Please note that students admitted to the University may be requested to provide an extract from the criminal records for the assessment of their ability to study.
 Such an extract may be requested only from students whose studies include practical training or other activities involving work with minors.

 The extract will be requested before the beginning of the practical training or other activity.
 To ensure the safety of minors, it is necessary to ascertain that the student about to begin practical training has no criminal record of certain serious crimes (sex offence, murder, aggravated assault and battery, aggravated burglary and robbery and narcotics offence).

 The Bachelor’s degree includes compulsory language studies in a foreign language (English) and in the second national language (Swedish).
+Note that in the Intercultural Teacher Education program, the English studies are integrated and non-Finnish speakers have a possibility to be exempted from the second national language.
 In addition to the compulsory language studies, you can also pursue other language studies as part of your free-choice studies.
-You will be informed in more detail on these studies during the first few weeks in an information meeting organized by the Languages and Communication unit of the university.
+You will be informed in more detail on these studies during the first few weeks in an information meeting organized by the Languages and Communication unit of the university or your study advisor.

 In addition to a major subject, your degree will include compulsory and/or optional studies in a minor subject.
 A minor subject is usually understood to mean a study module comprising 25 credits of introductory studies and at least 35 credits of intermediate studies.
 The Faculty has its own principles for the students to choose their minor subjects, and you will learn about them in your first couple of years as a student.
 You can also apply for a right to pursue minor subject studies in another faculty of the university as instructed by each faculty.